 …check the job ad’s credentials.
 By credentials I mean telephone, email and web address as well as other social media.
 How big is their web presence?
 How consistent is their branding (and check URLs!).
 You’ll usually know pretty quickly whether or not it is legitimate.

 There are certain “jobs” that are indeed complete bogus.
 Generally speaking, the easiest jobs with the highest promise of income are out and out scams.
 Data-entry positions, for example, should be avoided if they offer you something along the lines of US$50.00 an hour.

 Below, however, are a few “jobs” you are probably better off avoiding:

 The Assembly “Job”

-We hadn’t even heard of these until we actually did some research on job scams… This type of “job” seems particularly mean (and depressing).
+I hadn’t even heard of these until I actually did some research on job scams… This type of “job” seems particularly mean (and depressing).
 The “employees” are sent starter kits to assemble craft supplies… And the products are then sold on by the company.
 Of course, the assembler gets paid… Not.
 It’s pretty obvious off the bat that this is a scam because… guess what?
 We’ve got machines to do that nowadays.